Unlocking the Potential of ChatGPT: A Comprehensive Exploration of its Applications, Advantages, Limitations, and Future Directions in Natural Language Processing: Overview of ChatGPT and its capabilities

 \section{Overview of ChatGPT and its capabilities}

 ChatGPT (Generative Pre-trained Transformer) is generative AI model (GAI) based on natural language processing techniques, developed by OpenAI, a leading AI research organization founded by a group of technology luminaries including Elon Musk, Sam Altman, Greg Brockman, and Ilya Sutskever \cite{openaichatgptdef}.
 This AI tool has achieved 100 million users in just three months.
+We differentiate between two main evolutions of ChatGPT based on the functionalities it offers, which are either focused solely on NLP or incorporate visual information.
+We also compare the recent advancement of ChatGPT with LLaMa 3 and Gemini.

-The development of ChatGPT was a major milestone in the field of NLP.
+\paragraph{\textbf{NLP-based:}} The development of ChatGPT was a major milestone in the field of NLP.
 Prior to its release, NLP models were typically task-specific and required significant amounts of labeled data for training.
 ChatGPT, on the other hand, was pre-trained on vast amounts of unlabeled data, allowing it to generate high-quality natural language text without specific task-related training data.
 The development of ChatGPT was based on the Transformer architecture, a neural network architecture designed specifically for NLP tasks.
 The Transformer architecture was introduced in a seminal paper by Vaswani et al. in 2017 \cite{vaswani2017attention} and quickly gained popularity due to its ability to outperform existing NLP models on a range of tasks.
 In June 2018, OpenAI released the first version of ChatGPT, which was pre-trained on a massive dataset of over 40 GB of text data from the internet.
 The release of ChatGPT was met with significant excitement and attention from the NLP community, as it demonstrated the potential for pre-trained models to generate high-quality natural language text.
 There are two main categories of GAI models: unimodal models and multimodal models.
 Unimodal models take prompts from the same modality as the content they generate, while multi-modal models can accept prompts from different modalities and produce results in multiple modalities as shown in Figure \ref{fig:gen}.

+Over the following years, OpenAI continued to develop and refine ChatGPT, releasing several larger and more advanced versions of the model.
+In May 2020, OpenAI released GPT-3, the latest and most powerful version of ChatGPT, which has been widely hailed as a breakthrough in NLP.
+GPT-3 has over 175 billion parameters, making it the largest NLP model to date, and has been used in a range of applications, from chatbots and virtual assistants to content generation and language translation.
+On March 14th, 2023, OpenAI announced the release of GPT-4 \cite{gpt4,katz2023gpt}, which has 100 trillion parameters that offer greater improvements compared to those found in GPT-3 such as accepting image and text inputs and emitting text outputs.